ocfl-archive/gocfl/pkg/ocfl/object/docs/FACTORY.md

 The object factory is typically used via the **Unified Factory** to ensure that the correct version-specific implementation is selected.

 > [!TIP]
-> While factories provide low-level control, the **initocfl** package provides high-level functions like `LoadObject` and `InitObject` that handle factory instantiation and common setup for you.
+> While factories provide low-level control, the **ocfl** package provides high-level functions like `LoadObject` and `InitObject` that handle factory instantiation and common setup for you.

 ---
 - [Back to Object Overview](README.md)